quicwg/base-drafts/draft-ietf-quic-tls.md

 TLS connection.
 For example, if TLS is using the TLS_AES_128_GCM_SHA256 cipher suite, the AEAD_AES_128_GCM function is used.

-QUIC can use any of the ciphersuites defined in {{!TLS13}} with the exception of TLS_AES_128_CCM_8_SHA256.
-A ciphersuite MUST NOT be negotiated unless a header protection scheme is defined for the ciphersuite.
-This document defines a header protection scheme for all ciphersuites defined in {{!TLS13}} aside from TLS_AES_128_CCM_8_SHA256.
-These ciphersuites have a 16-byte authentication tag and produce an output 16 bytes larger than their input.
+QUIC can use any of the cipher suites defined in {{!TLS13}} with the exception of TLS_AES_128_CCM_8_SHA256.
+A cipher suite MUST NOT be negotiated unless a header protection scheme is defined for the cipher suite.
+This document defines a header protection scheme for all cipher suites defined in {{!TLS13}} aside from TLS_AES_128_CCM_8_SHA256.
+These cipher suites have a 16-byte authentication tag and produce an output 16 bytes larger than their input.

 Note: